Toenail Trim - $15 $20(Dremel)

 A new tooth brush and tube of tooth paste is included with the tooth brushing.
 Never use human tooth paste to brush your pup's teeth.
 It is poison.
 I will teach you how to brush their teeth.

 A Zoom Groom is a plastic "brush" made by KONG.
 It should be used on short haired dogs.
 It removes undercoat and dead hair.
-I have them for $10 - $15.
+I do not have them right now.
+They are too expensive and I can not justify passing the cost on to you as a customer.

 The toenail of your pet is like the heel or on your shoe.
 If it is over grown or touching the ground improperly it impacts the animal's feet legs, shoulders, knees and ultimately it's spine.
 This results in a relatively significant amount of pain.